spicybung/DemonFF/README.md

 ## Documentation

-For detailed instructions and documentation, visit the [Wiki](https://github.com/spicybung/DemonFF/wiki).
+For detailed instructions and documentation, visit the [Wiki](https://github.com/spicybung/DemonFF/wiki)(Soon for DemonFF).

 ## Contributing